wp-plugins/zotpress/readme.txt

 * Fixed Group "invalid key" error.

 = 2.4 =
 * Can now display by year.
-Also, option to display download links, should they be available.
+* New option to display download links, should they be available.

+= 2.5 =
+* Re-wrote display code.
+* Tidied up JavaScript.
+* Fixed update table code.

 == Upgrade Notice ==